AY2223S1-CS2103T-W10-4/tp/docs/UserGuide.md

 #### Removing a task: `remove task`

-Removes a task under a specific module.
+This command lets you delete a task specific to a module.

+You should specify the index of the task.
+If you are deleting a task from the homepage, don't forget to specify the module code!

 - The task index must be a non-zero positive integer, and have a corresponding task indicated with `#` in the task list.